-With Thanksgiving being tomorrow, it got us thinking about the origins of harvest festivals and how the celebrations included ceremonies, family get togethers, games and food, a lot like today.
+With Thanksgiving around the corner, it got us thinking about the origins of harvest festivals and how the celebrations included ceremonies, family get togethers, games and food, a lot like today.
 In Ireland, the pre-Christian traditional harvest festival was known as Lughnasadh (pronounced lu-na-se), named after the god of craftsmanship, Lugh.
 Of pagan origin, it marked the start of the harvest season, some time in August.

 One of the few harvest celebrations to have remained to date, with links to Lughnasadh, is the Puck Fair in Co.
 Kerry.
 A tradition stretching back 400 years, it is a 3 day festival of storytelling, traditional music, horse fairs, street traders and a mountain goat is crowned King.
 The itinerary includes lots of family fun such as puppet shows and face painting.

 Harvest festivals – it’s all about the food

 From late Summer into Autumn, berries are in abundance and can be picked to make home made jams and preserves, a practice that is done less and less nowadays.
 Before the advent of the industrial era, humans relied on what nature provided and a bountiful harvest meant survival for families, unlike today where items are easily found in supermarkets.

 Wild garlic, apples & nuts – the sight of nature’s provisions, with all their glorious colours, smells and tastes would have been a time for joy and celebration.

 Of course the most well known harvest celebration is Thanksgiving in the US.
 Dating back to the early 17th century, it was originally only celebrated in New England by the pilgrims as a thanks for their first harvest.

 Beginning in 1846, Sarah Josepha Hale wrote to five American presidents over 17 years, to advocate Thanksgiving as a national holiday in the American South.
 President Lincoln established a national holiday in 1863.